 Wedgwood/Ravenna/View Ridge (“The North End”)

 The North End is close to the University, easily accessible to 520 to get to Bellevue and Redmond, and is close to Lake Washington.
 While this area is vibrant with shops and restaurants, it also retains a quaint neighborhood feel, large trees, and great parks.
 The North End has a very diverse range of synagogues and minyanim including:

 - Rohr Chabad Jewish Student Center at the University of Washington

 - Congregation Eitz Or (Renewal)

 People who live in the North End shop at QFC grocery story in University Village which carries a wide variety of kosher products, including meat, cheese, fish, prepared sushi/deli, wine, and has a kosher Einstein’s Bagels cafe attached to it.
 PCC (local natural food co-op) carries kosher products and bulk bins are under Va’ad supervision.
-Trader Joe’s in the University District carries many kosher products, including kosher chicken and beef.
+Trader Joe’s in the University District carries many kosher products including kosher chicken and beef.
 Affordable Kosher (kosher food delivery service) also delivers to your doorstep in the North End.

-A suburb community just across Lake Washington from downtown Seattle, and close to Bellevue and Redmond, Mercer Island has a small town feel while being surprising accessible to Seattle and surrounding areas.
+A suburb community just across Lake Washington from downtown Seattle, and close to Bellevue and Redmond, Mercer Island has a small town feel while being surprising accessibility to Seattle and surrounding areas.
 Mercer Island is also home to the Stroum JCC, which includes a preschool, gym facilities, a pool, a large garden, camps and more.
 Mercer Island has a vibrant and diverse Jewish community with multiple synagogues and minyanim, including:

 - Herzel-Ner Tamid (Conservative)